Potential impact of Coronavirus outbreakBy Planning Policy Team at 20 Mar 2020

 A new development plan for long term investment and growth for Darlington is being prepared for the next 20 years, up to 2036.
 It will set out where significant new development should go and will include policies to protect valued environments and heritage, and ensure liveable places.

-We need to ensure our population’s needs for housing, a thriving economy, community facilities and infrastructure are met– as well as safeguarding the environment, adapting to climate change and securing good design.
-By 2036, there could be at least 10,000 new homes, supporting the creation of at least 6000 new jobs and helping to sustain a vibrant town centre and high quality sports and recreation facilities and spaces.
+We need to ensure our population’s needs for housing, a thriving economy, community facilities and infrastructure are met, as well as safeguarding the environment, adapting to climate change and securing good design.
+By 2036, there could be at least 10,000 new homes, supporting the creation of at least 7000 new jobs and helping to sustain a vibrant town centre and high quality sports and recreation facilities and spaces.
 The Local Plan will be a framework of policies and guidance that will make growth happen in a well thought out, sustainable way.

-These pages are all about Darlington’s emerging Local Plan.
 If you’re looking for Darlington’s adopted planning policies and planning position statement these can be found in the Planning pages on the main Council Website.
 [Opens new tab/window]